Prisoners of war in the Russo-Ukrainian war (2022–present): Beheading and mutilation of Ukrainian soldiers

 In April 2023, two videos surfaced which appeared to show beheaded and mutilated Ukrainian soldiers.
 One video purportedly filmed by Wagner Group mercenaries and posted on April 8, shows the bodies of two Ukrainian soldiers next to a destroyed military vehicle, their heads and hands missing, with a voice commenting in Russian in the background.

 The second video, posted on April 11, shows a man lying on the ground, dressed in a military uniform with a yellow band on the sleeve, a man with a white bandage on the leg approaches, then decapitates the prisoner, who screams in pain, he is apparently given instructions on the radio, nearby there are people shouting in Russian: "We work, brothers!
 Cut if off, asshole!
 Break his spine!
 What, you've never cut off some heads?
 Until the end, asshole."
 According to CNN, this video was probably shot in the summer of 2022, mainly because of the amount of green plants and grass present in the video.

 Russian social media accounts claimed that the videos were shot near Bakhmut.
 Both videos led to strong condemnation by western and Ukrainian officials and media, with some drawing comparisons between this case and beheadings by the Islamic State.

+In May 2026, Ukraine's General Staff said that a Russian commander ordered the beheading of the bodies of two Ukrainian soldiers killed near Huliaipole and for them to be put on display.

+Illegal trials of Ukrainian prisoners

+Russia has prosecuted multiple Ukrainian prisoners for being members of the Azov Brigade, which it considers a terrorist organisation.
+Human Rights Watch noted that as the defendants' alleged actions were not illegal in the time and place they were committed, such prosecutions violated the Third Geneva Convention on the Treatment of Prisoners of War, as they appeared to be retaliation against the prisoners for their participation in the defence of Ukraine.